JuergenFleiss/aTrain/README.md

 Windows (10 and 11) users can install aTrain via the Microsoft app store ([Link](https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2)) or by downloading the installer from the BANDAS-Center Website ([Link](https://business-analytics.uni-graz.at/de/forschen/atrain/download/)).

-For Linux, follow the [instructions](https://github.com/JuergenFleiss/aTrain/wiki/Linux-Support-(in-progress)) in our Wiki.
+Debian-based Linux users get the aTrain deb-package [here](https://business-analytics.uni-graz.at/en/research/atrain/download/).
+Still in beta currently.

 aTrain offers the following benefits:
 \